Infinite0Void/mcCleanupWizard/README.md

 "I got a error when opening the executable.": If you get a error like "Could not open cmd.exe /c cw.bat", the executable may be corrupted.
 Please verify the file to make sure, or ensure Command Prompt *CMD* is installed on your system.

+"Is it open source?": Yes, it is open source.

+"Can I contribute?": Yes, you can.
+Go to the contributes label under this text and follow the instructions there and mine under the text [Click here to start contributing](). *<-- that link takes you nowhere*

 # Contributions
 *This should work on Windows, Linux, and MacOS*